Sam and Helo will be due for their vaccinations in February. I’ll also need to renew their registration with the city and the dog park.

 That article is likely referring to dogs who have been abused by these tools due to the ignorance of their owners.
 The article doesn’t highlight the proper use of these tools, which is not intended to inflict pain on the animals.
 Even the e-collar is used to get the dog’s the attention (especially when working at long distances ie. herding, hunting, etc.), not to hurt the dog.
 You don’t zap him with a huge electrical charge.
 Half the time you only need to use the tones or vibrations that come before the shock, according to some of the trainers I’ve met who use these tools for their working dogs.

 Again, WORKING DOGS are different than the average household pet.
 Look at herding, for example.
 I just went with my friend who actively volunteers in German Shepherd rescue to watch her and a few of our friends from the dog park go herding.
-She herds goats with her German Shepherd, while everyone else herds sheep (two more German Shepherds, a Collie, and a Border Collie).
+She herds sheep and goats with her German Shepherd.

 Some dogs just get so excited and focused on those sheep, or whatever livestock they’re herding, that they don’t want to listen to their owners.
 A small shock is used to get the dog’s attention, not to hurt the dog for not listening.
 Of course, it’s not exactly comfortable, I agree.
 But people need to stop and think about it for a moment.
 People get these collars and without the proper knowledge, they use them for dogs for barking and other behavior problems, and that’s not what they should be used for.
 99% of the time, the dog just needs to be exercised and taught the correct behavior.